St Magnus Cathedral: Martyrdom of St Magnus

 St Magnus had a reputation for piety and gentleness.
 On a raid led by the King of Norway on Anglesey, Wales, Magnus refused to fight and stayed on board singing psalms.
-King Eystein II of Norway granted him a share of the earldom of Orkney held by his cousin Håkon, and they ruled amicably as joint Earls of Orkney from 1105 to 1114.
-Their followers fell out, and the two sides met at a thing (assembly) on Orkney Mainland, ready to do battle.
+King Eystein II of Norway granted him a share of the earldom of Orkney held by his cousin Håkon, and they ruled amicably as joint earls of Orkney from 1105 to 1114.
+Their followers fell out, and the two sides met at a thing (assembly) on Mainland, Orkney, ready to do battle.
 Peace was negotiated and the Earls arranged to meet each other on the small island of Egilsay, each bringing only two ships.
 Magnus arrived on 16 April 1116 (or 1117) with his two ships, but then Håkon treacherously turned up with eight ships.
 Magnus was captured and offered to go into exile or prison, but an assembly of chieftains insisted that one earl must die.
-Håkon's standard bearer refused to execute Magnus, and an angry Håkon made his cook Lifolf kill Magnus by striking him on the head with an axe.
+Håkon's standard bearer refused to execute Magnus and Håkon made his cook Lifolf kill Magnus by striking him on the head with an axe.

-Magnus was buried in the Christchurch at Birsay.
+Magnus was buried in the 'Christchurch' at Birsay.
 The rocky area around his grave miraculously became a green field, and there were numerous reports of miraculous happenings and healings.
 William the Old, Bishop of Orkney, warned that it was "heresy to go about with such tales", then was struck blind in his Birsay cathedral and subsequently had his sight restored after praying at the grave of Magnus, not long after visiting Norway (and perhaps meeting Earl Rögnvald Kolsson).